remix-run/examples/__template/README.md

 ## Example

 Describe the example and how it demonstrates solving the problem.
 Reference any relevant files/dependencies if needed.
+If the `entry.client.tsx` and `entry.server.tsx` files are not required by your example to work, please remove them.

 ## Related Links